 George bought the car from Ford in 1965 for $1 and was given a mere three weeks to create the Batmobile for the Batman television series.
 After spending $15,000 in renovations, the car was ready to make its grand appearance just in time for the show's filming.
 Batman's impressive ride came complete with shiny chrome wheels, a smartly painted black frame and trimmed with vibrant orange detailing.
 One lucky auction-goer may soon be the new owner of the Bat-gadget-galore vehicle, which is equipped with a Bat Beam, a Bat Ray, Batphone, and many more special Bat-functions.

 It is believed the Batmobile might fetch a multi-million dollar price tag at the Scottsdale, Arizona auction house.
-Rent a car in Phoenix and show up to the event in style without dropping a lot of cash on the booking.
+Want to make a statement at the auction?
+Turn heads at the Phoenix auction house in an exotic sports car without dropping a lot of cash by renting a dream car from Auto Europe.

 *photo courtesy of Wikimedia Commons